noti0na1/socc/README.md

     - `generate.ml` code generator
 	- `util.ml` utils
     - `main.ml` program entry
-- `occ/test` some test files
+- `socc/test` some test files

 ## Note

 `Core` is used across the project

-The output assembly is for x64 platform
+The output assembly is for x64 Linux platform

 ## TODO